Quantifying repulsiveness of determinantal point processes: Parametric families of DPP kernels

 \section{Parametric families of DPP kernels}

-A convenient parametric family of kernels $\{C_\theta\}_{\theta\in\Theta}$, where $\Theta\subset\R^q$ for some $q\geq 1$, should ideally: \begin{itemize} \item[(a)] provide a closed form expression for $C_\theta$, for any $\theta$, \item[(b)] provide a closed form expression for $\mathcal F(C_\theta)$, for any $\theta$, \item[(c)] be flexible enough to include a large range of DPPs, going from the Poisson point process to $DPP(C_B)$. \end{itemize} The second property above is needed to check the condition of existence $\mathcal F(C_\theta)\leq 1$, but it is also useful for some approximations in practice.
-Indeed, the algorithm for simulating $DPP(C)$ on a compact set $S$, as presented in \cite{hough2009zeros}, relies on the Mercer representation of $C$ on $S$, which is rarely known in practice.
-In \cite{lavancierpublish}, this decomposition is simply approximated by the Fourier series of $C$, where the \mbox{$k$-th} Fourier coefficients is replaced by $\F(C)(k)$, up to some rescaling.
+A convenient parametric family of kernels $\{C_\theta\}_{\theta\in \Theta }$, where $\Theta\subset\mathbb{R}^q$ for some $q\geq1$, should ideally: \begin{longlist}[(a)] \item[(a)] provide a closed form expression for $C_\theta$, for any $\theta$, \item[(b)] provide a closed form expression for $\mathcal F(C_\theta)$, for any $\theta$, \item[(c)] be flexible enough to include a large range of DPPs, going from the Poisson point process to $\operatorname{DPP}(C_B)$. \end{longlist} The second property above is needed to check the condition of existence $\mathcal F(C_\theta)\leq1$, but it is also useful for some approximations in practice.
+Indeed, the algorithm for simulating $\operatorname{DPP}(C)$ on a compact set $S$, as presented in \cite {hough2009zeros}, relies on the Mercer representation of $C$ on $S$, which is rarely known in practice.
+In \cite{lavancierpublish}, this decomposition is simply approximated by the Fourier series of~$C$ where, up to some rescaling, the $k$th Fourier coefficients is replaced by $\mathcal{F} (C)(k)$.
 The same approximation is used to compute the likelihood.
-This Fourier approximation proved to be accurate in most cases, both from a practical and a theoretical point of view, provided $\rho$ is not too small, and to be computationally efficient, see~\cite{lavancierpublish}.
+This method has proved to be accurate in most cases, both from a practical and a theoretical point of view, provided $\rho$ is not too small, and to be computationally efficient; see~\cite{lavancierpublish}.

-In addition to (a)-(c), we may also require that $C_\theta$ is compactly supported with maximal range $R$, following the motivation explained in Section~\ref{section DPP regularity pcf finite range}, in which case the maximal possible repulsiveness is given by $DPP(C_R)$.
+In addition to (a)--(c), we may also require that $C_\theta$ is compactly supported with maximal range~$R$, following the motivation explained in Section~\ref{sectionDPPregularitypcffiniterange}, in which case the maximal possible repulsiveness is given by $\operatorname{DPP}(C_R)$.
 Or we may require that $\mathcal F(C_\theta)$ is compactly supported, in which case the Fourier series mentioned in the previous paragraph becomes a finite sum and no truncation is needed in practice.
-Note however that $C_\theta$ and $\mathcal F(C_\theta)$ can not both be compactly supported.
+Note, however, that $C_\theta$ and $\mathcal F(C_\theta)$ cannot both be compactly supported.